bmaupin/test-civ5-scenario/docs/log.md

 1. Copy the leader image to the icon template as a new layer and resize it, setting the width to 172 and letting the height resize automatically

+1. Delete any existing layer mask from the layer group

 1. Add a new layer mask to the layer group

+   1. Right-click layer group > _Add Layer Mask_ > select channel _Alpha 1_ > _Add_

+1. Right-click the layer mask and make sure _Edit Layer Mask_ is checked

-1. Show the layer mask, while showing the other layers so the leader image shows on top of the layer mask
+1. Move the leader layer above the layer mask so it shows on top of the layer mask

-1. Select the layer mask
+1. Select the layer mask and make sure _Show Layer Mask_ is checked

 1. Select a small paintbrush and paint white where the top of the leader's head surpasses the layer mask to extend the layer mask

+1. Right-click layer mask > check _Show Layer Mask_

+1. Now, select a small black brush and clean up the layer mask

+1. Move the leader layer back inside the layer group to the top

 #### Create leader "scene"